edwardmeng/PowerMapper/Readme.md

 Many times, the custom member mapping logic is domain logic that can go straight on our domain.
 However, if this logic pertains only to the mapping operation, it would clutter our source types with unnecessary behavior.
-In these cases, EmitMapper allows for configuring custom member mapping for destination members.
+In these cases, PowerMapper allows for configuring custom member mapping for destination members.
 For example, we might want to have a calculated value just during mapping:

         public class Source